wildonion/uniXerr/core/ayoub/coiniXerr/README.md

 ### 📌 WIP

-* implementing cap'n proto serialization rpc server and client (coiniXerr nodes must communicate with each other through the RPC protocol with cap'n proto as the serialization protocol)
+* implementing cap'n proto serialization RPC server and client, RMQ streaming with celery (coiniXerr nodes must communicate with each other through the RPC protocol with cap'n proto as the serialization protocol)

+* implementing JSON-RPC server protocol to communicate with walleXerr

 * implementing p2p on UDP protocol for coiniXerr nodes